cfriot/music-to-led/python-app/README.md

 If you encounter any problems running program, please open a new issue.
 Also, please consider opening an issue if you have any questions or suggestions for improving the installation process.

 Code is compatible with Python 3.7.
-Install dependencies using pip and the conda package manager.

 ```
 pip install -r requirements.txt